24jagruti11/Schiz_Auditory_hallucination/README.md

 # Schiz_Auditory_hallucination
-"Functional Connectivity in Schizophrenia patients with and without Auditory Hallucinations"
+**Functional Connectivity in Schizophrenia patients with and without Auditory Hallucinations**

 # Summary:
 This project focuses on examining if there are differences in the functional connectivity in schizophrenia with and without auditory hallucinations as well as healthy controls during speech perception.